Increasing openness to trade

 Corruption

-Vietnam’s score in Transparency International’s 2020 Corruption Perceptions Index was 104th out of 180 countries and territories.
-Corruption is particularly prevalent in infrastructure projects, customs procedures and land rights.
+Vietnam’s score in Transparency International’s 2022 Corruption Perceptions Index was 77th out of 180 countries and territories.
+Vietnamese government has shown remarkable effort to deal with corruption recently, although corruption is still a considerable issue particularly in infrastructure projects, customs procedures and land rights.

-Anyone engaged in business in Vietnam may encounter, and at the very least should prepare for, the challenges of corruption in one form or another.
-Practices such as facilitation payments, bribes and giving and receiving expensive gifts in order to develop business relationships are still common.
-There is also very little judicial independence in Vietnam and corruption remains a problem in the court system.
+Although Vietnam has moved up the Transparency Index, anyone engaged in business in Vietnam may encounter the challenges of corruption in one form or another.
+Practices such as facilitation payments and giving and receiving expensive gifts in order to develop business relationships were common and persist in some areas.
+There is also little judicial independence in Vietnam and corruption remains a problem in the court system.

 Next steps